 In Sweden, Rymden Runt (translating loosely as “Space Around”), also published by Williams Förlags, ran for 13 issues between 1966 and 1968, perhaps making this reprint the fastest out of the block.
 There’s a brief listing here, in Swedish, on seriesam.com.

-The Gold Key titles were also reprinted in Indonesia – but we’ve yet to find examples – and the Philippines.
+The Gold Key titles were also reprinted in Indonesia – but we’ve yet to find examples – and the Philippines, as noted above.
 In the latter, as noted above, distribution was handled by South Pacific Publications, working with Rosnock who published the title in Australia.
 Each of these editions had localised pricing and advertising

 Do let us know if you can provide any further information!
 Thank you.